 Students shall not suffer any academic penalty that is a direct result of classes not held due to an inclement weather event or campus closing at the campus where the missed class was scheduled.

 To ensure compliance with the federal definition of the credit hour (APS 1200.40), instructors are expected to make up missed class time using recorded lectures, assignments, readings, and/or instructional materials.
-Online classes will continue as scheduled.
+Asynchronous online classes will continue as scheduled.

 All offices and regular business operations will be closed.